sdevalapurkar/iiaas/README.md

 2. Every user has their own count.
 As a result, each request made with a given authenticated user's token returns that user's count.

-3. Bearer token (API Secret) being returning can have an arbitrarily long expiry.
+3. Bearer token (API Secret) being returned can have an arbitrarily long expiry.
 In my case, I chose 60 minutes as it seems reasonable for a user; however, this number was purely based on assumption on how the system may be used by a real-world user.

 ### Shortcuts/Compromises made